 - Stewarding you and your people well during and after crisis

-- How to reemerge from crisis better; not battered
+- How to reemerge from crisis better, not battered

+This course begins on August 10, 2020.
 You will spend 4-6 hours per week engaging in carefully crafted and inspiring presentations by Dr. Stetzer and other professors and ministry leaders.
 With a discussion leader, you will be discussing questions in guided forums, reflecting on relevant readings, and completing a quiz to capstone the course.

 Dr. Junias Venugopal